Pathoschild/smapi-mod-dump/source/~barteke22/FishingMinigames/config info readme.txt

     VoiceVolume: 0-100 (100)
 	Allows fine-tuning of the "Here Fishy!" max volume.
 The actual volume increases a bit with fishing level, starting at 80% of this value.

+    VoiceType: "" ("TTS Brian") - per screen
+    	Changes the base type of your "Here Fishy!" voice.
+If you select a .wav file that other players don't have, they won't be able to hear you.
+	You can scroll the list while it's open with the mouse wheel, or touchpad.
+"Silent" disables your voice

     VoicePitch: -100-100 (random) - per screen
 	Changes the pitch of your "Here Fishy!" voice.
 Starts randomized for multiplayer diversity.
-The original is right in the middle (0).
+The original is 0.

     KeyBinds: "" ("MouseLeft, Space, ControllerX") - per screen Button(s) used to trigger the minigame.
 If the same as Tool Use buttons, the Vanilla Fishing Minigame will be overwritten by this.